 Forteca – If you continue to walk up the steps even further, you will arrive at the top of the hill where Forteca – the English tower Fort Wellington – is situated.
 It was built in 1813 on the place of the Venetian fortification of the open type from 1616.
 From this hill and the very tower, a view extends to the Korcula archipelago to the interior of the island, Peljesac Channel and Old Town and the mountain Sveti Ilija.

-Grubinjac – Alternatively, from Forteca take a walk-via Lokva and you will arrive at Grubinjac, a vista spot on the way to the village of Zrnovo.
+Grubinjac?- Alternatively, from Forteca take a walk-via Lokva and you will arrive at Grubinjac, a vista spot on the way to the village of Zrnovo.
 If you choose to go there separately, it is within walking distance from the Old Town- just follow the steps of Pelavi Mir via Sv.Luka and Lokva.
-There is even small cafe/restaurant there to rest and enjoy the great views!
+There is even a small cafe/restaurant there to rest and enjoy the great views!

 Lumbarda Panoramas: Walking around Lumbarda’s vineyards offers beautiful views over East bit of Korcula Island, Archipelago and Lumbarda village.